zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** RemoveOrg([RemoveOrgRequest](#removeorgrequest))
 [RemoveOrgResponse](#removeorgresponse)

-Sets the state of my organisation and all its resource (Users, Projects, Grants to and from the org) to removed Users of this organisation will not be able login
+Sets the state of the organisation and all its resource (Users, Projects, Grants to and from the org) to removed Users of this organisation will not be able login